Helping Parents & Their Families for Over 25+ Years

 How will you decide with the other parent the choice of school, doctors, and extracurricular activities?
 How will decision-making authority for medical issues and emergencies be handled?
 What will the weekly living arrangement be like?
 Will you alternate days or weeks, or will one parent have primary custody?

-Working with your child custody lawyer, look at a calendar and your work schedule to see what times would work.
+Working with your child custody lawyer in Rhode Island, look at a calendar and your work schedule to see what times would work.
 For example, proposing an alternating-week custody schedule may be unrealistic if you or your former spouse have jobs where travel is required during 40 percent of the month.
 Mediation is another option.

 A well-thought-out and viable parenting plan can help set the proper expectations for all parties involved.
 It can also provide the tools and framework you need to deal with issues that will inevitably arise.
 More importantly, it can provide a mechanism to keep your relationship civil and prevent conflicts from getting out of control.